The Chronicle of Leadership: Lessons from Higher Education

 College Life - First Semester

-My senior year in high school, I was unanimously elected as the Student Body President and served the entire school at-large with high dignity and honor.
-Within the year, my administration was able to accomplish all the goals set forth in my candidacy.
 Skip forth to college life...move-in day!
 Move-in day was one of the most exciting, yet nerve-racking, days that I've ever experienced.
 Almost 500 students were all moving in on the same day, just to our hall.
-The process was incredibly confusing, and the paperwork was much worse.
+The process was incredibly confusing, and the paperwork was much, much worse.

 Meeting my roommate and his parents was an interesting adventure, and figuring out how to structure our room was a challenging one.
-After our parents left, the community advisors showed us more paperwork to complete but provided tasty lemonade and Sodexo cookies.
-That same night, it was difficult to sleep and get any rest; but moreover, I attended our "Experience Kickoff," and got to meet many individuals from my college that I still talk to, and have expanded our social circles even more with.
+After our parents left, the residential advisors showed us more paperwork to complete but provided tasty lemonade and Sodexo cookies.
+That same night, it was difficult to sleep and get any rest; but moreover, the next few days I attended our "Experience Kickoff," and got to meet many individuals from my college that I still talk to, and have expanded my social circles even more with.

-Without my community advisor asking me if I wanted to run for hall council president, I would and could not be here without her.
+Without my residential advisor asking me if I wanted to run for hall council president, I would and could not be here without her.

-As the year wraps up, I will be working as a summer conference staff member for the University Housing.
-This opportunity was presented through our student organization and was a good opportunity to socially interact with kids of different ages and beliefs, and hone-up on several inter-personal skills.
+As the year wraps up, I will be working as a summer conference assistant for the Office of University Housing.
+This opportunity was presented through our student organization and was a good opportunity to socially interact with kids of different ages and beliefs, and hone-up on several inter-personal skills (such as communication, customer service, etc.).
 In addition, as I look forward to the following academic year, I set a few goals for the future.